Research Program: Cancer Discovery Platforms Bridging the Engineering-Biology Continuum

 Strategic Theme: Pathways & Mechanisms

-Dr. Chen researches signal transduction mechanisms that underlie cellular and developmental processes in mammals using experimental approaches such as molecular biology, biochemistry, and mouse genetics.
-Her research with the mammalian target of rapamycin (mTOR), a signaling network that senses availability of nutrients and other environmental cues, advances understanding of cellular regulation.
-Rapamycin, an inhibitor for mTOR is an anti-cancer drug, and her research with it will help improve future therapeutic strategies.
-She has also shown in her research that phosphatidic acid and phospholipase D pathways are a regulator of mTOR.
-She has also identified mTOR2 signaling as a potential anti-cancer target through research.
+Jie Chen researches signal transduction mechanisms that underlie cellular and developmental processes in mammals using experimental approaches such as molecular biology, biochemistry, and mouse genetics.
+Her research with the mammalian target of rapamycin (mTOR), a signaling network that senses the availability of nutrients and other environmental cues, advances understanding of cellular regulation.
+Rapamycin, an inhibitor of mTOR, is an anti-cancer drug, and her research with it will help improve future therapeutic strategies.
+She has also shown in her research that phosphatidic acid and phospholipase D pathways regulate mTOR.
+She has also identified mTOR2 signaling as a potential anti-cancer target through analysis.
 Her other areas of research include skeletal muscle regeneration and lipid-protein interactions.

-Jie Chen, PhD, received her BS in Biology from Peking University in China and her PhD in Biochemistry from Rice University.
+Chen received her BS in Biology from Peking University in China and her Ph.D. in Biochemistry from Rice University.
 She completed her postdoctoral training at Harvard University.
-She is currently a Professor of Cell and Developmental Biology and a Professor of Biomedical and Translational Sciences at the University of Illinois at Urbana-Champaign.
-She is also an Affiliate at the Carl R. Woese Institute for Genomic Biology and a mentor for the CCIL TiMe program.
+Chen is a professor of cell and developmental biology and biomedical and translational sciences at the University of Illinois Urbana-Champaign.
+She is also an Affiliate at the Carl R. Woese Institute for Genomic Biology and a mentor for the CCIL TiME program.